siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 one transporting field into two complementary transverse aspects.
 That still does not yet say how the same field could bend its own path.

 The point of this chapter is that no second substrate is needed.
+Distinct portions of the same electromagnetic flow interact directly when they meet as one common field.
+Two coherent sources interfere for exactly that reason.
+For self-refracting closure, the most important concrete case is retarded
-One portion of the same electromagnetic flow can alter the local transport law seen by a later portion of that flow through retarded self-action.
+self-action: a later portion of the flow enters a region already shaped by an earlier portion of that same flow.
 That is the self-refraction principle.

-## Retarded self-action of one flow on itself
+## The retarded case

 Write those two aspects in their conventional electromagnetic variables